 - Keep employees informed of updated schedules and responsibilities during the move.
 Clients should also be kept in the loop to reduce service interruptions.

 Much like moving to a new home, sometimes you know it's time to move your small business to greener pastures.
-Whether you're moving to a better location for sales, a place that will save you money or for a larger space, it's a big endeavor to move your business.
-It takes a lot of planning.
+Whether you're moving to a better location for sales, a place that will save you money or a larger space, it's a big endeavor that takes a lot of planning.

 Balancing each step has been a journey for The Foundry Collective, a locally owned boutique store in Clovis, California.
 Owner Karen Chisum saw an opportunity when a new building opened just one street over in a busier location.
 The appeal was the boost in space, increasing the store from 1,800 to 2,500 square feet.
-It was to be the second move for the business, which quickly outgrew its initial space shortly after opening.
+It was to be the second move for the business, which outgrew its initial space shortly after opening.

 Are you ready?